nishamghimire5/DataMaestro/README.md

 ## Getting Started

+The application is deployed and accessible at [https://data-maestro.vercel.app/](https://data-maestro.vercel.app/).

-Follow these instructions to get a local copy up and running.
+For local development, follow these instructions to get a local copy up and running.

 ### Prerequisites